In the beginning

 In celebration of my home lab hitting v1, I have decided to create this post to document my lab and the things I've learned and struggled with along the way.

-This is by no means a guide and my v1 structure is likely overkill for 99% of all home lab users(heck, it's in excess for me!) but as I'd like to say, hobby without excess is just a chore.
+This is by no means a guide and my v1 structure is probably overkill for 90% of all home lab users heck, it's in excess for me!
+But in the end, a hobby without some excess is just doing chores.

 Some services I run today